tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Learn the easy one first and do [laddering](http://www.alljapaneseallthetime.com/blog/how-to-learn-multiple-languages-without-getting-confused-the-laddering-method/).

+### What is your opinion on learning an L3 by using L2 resources ("laddering")?

+That's how I learned Japanese.
+I exclusively used resources in my L2.

+I wouldn't recommend using your L2 just because it's your L2.
+Use the language that has the best resources.
+Usually it's the closest language to your TL.
+For example, you can use Korean resources to learn Japanese or Russian resources to learn Ukrainian, assuming you know those languages of course.

+Another point is that if you keep using L2 resources for the sake of laddering, it will slow you down.
+Any language is better learned using resources made in the language itself.
+Switch to TL resources as soon as possible.

 ### What are your current recommendations related to how to sentence mine?

 It's basically 90% Yomichan use.